 - Cerebral insufficiency, cognitive performance, and memory loss

 - Intermittent claudication (cramping pain in the leg is induced by exercise, typically caused by obstruction of the arteries)

 - Impotence or erectile dysfunction of vascular origin (relating to vessel)

 - Memory enhancement

 - Prevention, and treatment of high altitude sickness (hypoxia), and related ailments

 - Prevention, and treatment of circulatory system/ heart disease

 - Vitiligo (chronic skin condition characterized by portions of the skin losing their pigment.
 It occurs when skin pigment cells die or are unable to function)

 Availability in India

 Ginkgo biloba extract are made from the leaves of the tree.
-Ginkgo leaf extracts are used in brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus and headache.
+Ginkgo leaf extracts are used in the brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus, and headache.
 The extract has beneficial effects on the circulatory system especially in geriatric patients.
 Recently a pill containing extracts from Ginkgo has been launched for eliminating excess fat (cellulite) in women.